Injured In A Car Accident In Michigan: 9 Things To Do

-If you are injured in a car accident and don’t tell the truth, then the consequences in Michigan can utterly destroy your chances of receiving a fair and full measure of compensation for your injuries.
+If you are injured in a car accident in Michigan and don’t tell the truth, then the consequences in Michigan can utterly destroy your chances of receiving a fair and full measure of compensation for your injuries.

 According to the court precedent, a person does not have to actually drive an uninsured vehicle a certain number of times in order to be considered a “constructive” owner.
 The essential inquiry is the “right to use” that vehicle for a 30-day period.
-If that “right to use” exists, even if the person who was injured in a car accident has only driven the vehicle a handful of times, then that person will be found to be a constructive owner of that vehicle.
+If that “right to use” exists, even if the person who was injured in a car accident in Michigan has only driven the vehicle a handful of times, then that person will be found to be a constructive owner of that vehicle.

 This law is deliberately harsh and punishing.
 For example, even if you are paralyzed for life by a drunk driver, if you are found to have had the “right to use” an uninsured car, you cannot sue for your injuries.

 If injured in a car accident in Michigan communication with lawyer is vital.